smoke-you/EMBER/docs/WEBSOCKETD.md

 # Websocket Daemon

-The EMBER websocketd protocol is the work of the author.
+The EMBER websocketd protocol server is the work of the author.

 References include:
 * [The Websocket Handbook](https://pages.ably.com/hubfs/the-websocket-handbook.pdf)